By: Dave Olsen

 3. Alloy Selection

-A prominent difference when it comes to castings and forgings is the availability of alloys to use.
+A prominent difference when it comes to castings vs forgings is the availability of alloys to use.
 In forging, the components are made from billets produced at a steel mill.
 These mills generally only manufacture a specific number of grades and alloys.

 In comparison, castings are melted and poured at the foundry making special alloy costs more manageable.
 When choosing alloys and a manufacturing process, an important consideration is the desired ferrite content.
 Ferrite, in controlled amounts, has characteristics that make it more corrosion resistant than a similar forging.